cxl-micron-reskit/famfs/markdown/vm-configuration.md

   <currentMemory unit='GiB'>40</currentMemory>
   ...
 ```
-Now that maxMemory, memory and currentMemory are all required, and the size must be the
+**Note:** maxMemory, memory and currentMemory are all required, and the size of all three must be the
 sum of the general purpose memory and the shared device.
+In this example, general purpose memory
+is 32G and the dax device is 8G.

 **NOTE:** Libvirt will convert the units from GiB to KiB, but using GiB when editing is somewhat
 less error-prone.

 You must also create a numa node.
-This is a libvirt xml requirement.
+This is a libvirt xml requirement in order to make the dax-backed
+pmem device work.
 ```
   </features>
   <cpu mode='host-passthrough' check='none' migratable='on'>